eltapir/p5.5/README.md

-# P5.5
+# P5.5 <span style="font-size: 0.8rem; font-weight: 400;">(early development stage, things can change.
+More/better documentation will come)
 ## p5.5.js is an addon for the p5.js library.
 It is a combination of a UI with panning and zooming and more nice things.
 The UI tweaks are an implementation of the [lil-gui.js](https://lil-gui.georgealways.com/) library.
 The hotkeys are made possible by using the [tinykeys.js](https://jamiebuilds.github.io/tinykeys/) library.

 ![p5.5.js screenshot](./screenshot/SCREENSHOT.jpg "P5.5 Screenshot")

-## The extension is aimed at people who want to generate 2D art on a larger canvas suited for printing.
+## The extension is aimed at people who want to generate 2D art on a larger canvas, suited for printing.
 The panning and zooming makes it possible to always see the canvas in its entirety, or to show certain parts in detail.
 Exporting to a png file is just a button away.
+Of course, p5.5.js can be used well for teaching purposes.

 ### CREDITS